Azimi2kht/network-lab-project/README.md

 ## University and its Departments
 - Different departments are concidered VLANs. then the connectivity between the VLANs is ensured
-- RIP protocol used between the routers
+- RIP protocol is used between the routers
 ![University](./imgs/university.png)

 ## Japan